CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_total_TruSeq.md

 * Place the plate on the magnet and let sit for 5 min.
 * Remove and discard 135 ul per well, being careful not to disturb the beads.
 * Wash beads on magnet by adding 190 ul of 80% EtOH to each well, without disturbing the beads incubate 30 sec at RT.
 * Remove and discard the supernatant, repeat the wash step and remove the supernatant again.
-Let the plate stand on the magnet at RT for 15 min to dry.
+* Keep the plate on the magnet at RT until dry, usually less than 5 minutes.
+When dry, the beads will appear matte and cracked.
+Remove plate from magnet when all samples are dry.

 {% include important.html content="Use a p10 pipette to remove any residual ethanol from the bottom of the well." %}